©Photo by iStock: AndreyPopov

 Identifying Different Forms of Coercion in Japan and How to Deal with Them

-From power struggles to peer pressure, here are seven types of intimidation you’ll encounter in Japan—and some ways to turn the tables.
+From power struggles to peer pressure, here are 10 types of intimidation you’ll encounter in Japan—and some ways to turn the tables.

-A few years ago, after seemingly being pigeonholed as an English teacher in job after job, I was excited to finally have my first non-teaching office position in Japan.
+A few years ago, after seemingly being pigeonholed as an English teacher job after job, I was excited to finally have my first non-teaching office position in Japan.
 My excitement waned, however, with each red flag I noticed.
-I was repeatedly held late at the office, alone with the much older male CEO, while my coworkers were given permission to leave.
+I was repeatedly held late at the office, alone with the much older male CEO.
+My coworkers, on the other hand, were given permission to leave.
 I was pressured several times into drinking alone with the CEO, while other coworkers never were.
 And finally, I was inappropriately touched after that CEO had perhaps a few too many drinks.
+Would this be considered harassment in Japan?

 What is harassment?